Elanmarkowitz/kg-llm-bench/README.md

 KG-LLM-Bench won Best Resource Paper at the 4th Workshop on Knowledge-Augmented NLP at NAACL 2025

+## Requirements

+- Python 3.8 or higher
+- See `requirements.txt` for the list of dependencies.

 ## Setup

 Follow these steps to set up the project: